fastruby/blog/_posts/2020-02-12-calculate-tech-debt-using-skunk-on-github-actions.md

 in their Ruby projects.
 In order to do that I decided to use [GitHub Actions](https://github.com/features/actions).
 It's a powerful service by GitHub and it's quite easy to set up.

-This is an article about the process that I followed and how you can use it in your own application.
+This article is about the process that I followed and how you can use it in your own application.

 <!--more-->